 - Performance Evaluation Guideline: How will student performance be evaluated; a grading rubric as applicable.

 - More information may be included in the syllabus as appropriate.

-5. Music Decal Class Scheduling Worksheet.
+5. DeCal Scheduling Worksheet.
 Your application will be considered incomplete without this form.

 Please only use the most current version of these forms.

 Obtaining Departmental and Academic Senate Approval:

 You are only responsible for obtaining the faculty sponsor signature.
 The Undergraduate Advisor will review your DeCal proposal packet, submit to the Department Chair for review, and forward to the Academic Senate.
 Please do not submit directly to the Department Chair or Academic Senate.
 If the Department Chair is also the faculty sponsor of your DeCal course, you are still required to meet with the Undergraduate Advisor and turn in your DeCal proposal packet.

 The information on your Music DeCal Questionnaire will be used to schedule the class.
 Once the class is set up, the Department Scheduler will contact you regarding the course CCN and meeting day/time, and the Operations Manager regarding the room reservation, respectively.